quinnreynolds/plasmaArc/README.md

 Additional requirements:

 * Thermophysical properties - compressibleFluidLut thermo module (note that incompressibleFluidLut will also work but requires older versions of plasmaArc which uses incompressible formulations of the pressure equation time derivatives).
-* Radiation - emissionFvDOM and greyPlasmaAbsorptionEmission modules.
+* Radiation - greyPlasmaAbsorptionEmission module.
-* Boundary conditions - limitedTemperature, fixedCurrentDensity, emissionFvDOMGreyDiffusive.
+* Boundary conditions - limitedTemperature, fixedCurrentDensity, fixedCurrentCurrentDensity.

 ### Contribution guidelines ###